 You won’t get a refund when you cancel your Peacock subscription.
 Your access will continue until the end of the current billing period.

 Looked at in isolation, Peacock is a great streaming service.
 But you really need to want the content Peacock offers to make a full commitment.
-You might be better off placing Peacock in rotation with services like Disney+, CBS All Access.
+You might be better off placing Peacock in rotation with services like Disney+ and Paramount+.
 Watch the new content, cancel the subscription and then resubscribe when there’s enough new content to watch again.